SSBarik/Vitamin-C/README.md

 # Vitamin-C
-Are you suffering vitamin C deficiency in your programming life?<br />
+Are you suffering from vitamin C deficiency in your programming life?<br />
 _Let's diagnose:_<br />
 ```
 if(you are able to code this repo's programs with ease)